prathameshap/python3-data-structures-library/.dev-tools/README.md

 A: No, Maven downloads it automatically when you build.

 **Q: Will Checkstyle slow down my commits?**
-A: Slightly (5-15 seconds), but catches issues before CI/CD.
+A: Slightly (5-15 seconds), but most violations are now warnings that don't block commits.

 **Q: Can I customize the rules?**
 A: Yes, edit `checkstyle.xml`.
 Discuss with team first.